 Patient presents to the Emergency Department from nursing home with fever, dyspnea, and altered mental status.

-PS is a 69 y/o M who presented to the Emergency Department from nursing home with fever, dyspnea, and altered mental status.
+PS is a 69 y/o M who presented to the Emergency Department from a nursing home with a fever, dyspnea, and altered mental status.
 His initial lactic acid was 4.5.
-He was seen by the treating physician and sepsis was suspected.
+The treating physician saw him, and sepsis was suspected.
 PS was admitted with orders for labs, blood cultures, T2Bacteria®, and broad-spectrum antibiotics.

 Patient Selection Criteria

 - Respiratory Rate: 20